-releases/RelVsn contains the boot script Name.boot renamed to start.boot and, if found, the files relup and sys.config.
+releases/RelVsn contains the boot script Name.boot renamed to start.boot and, if found, the files relup and sys.config or sys.config.src.
 These files are searched for in the same directory as Name.rel, in the current working directory, and in any directories specified using option path.
+In the case of sys.config it is not included if sys.config.src is found.